sammybibs/sammybibs.github.io/Blogger/3_DNAC_into_flask.md

 # Finalizing the code
-I use the word 'finalizing' lightly, as this code will be due some refactoring and tidy up at some point.
+I use the word 'finalizing' lightly, as this code will be due some more refactoring and tidy up at some point.
 However after some time I managed to place all the functions into flask.

+What I added to the current version:
+- changed the DNAC server imports to be yaml
+- added DNAC server checks (IP+DNS lookup)
+- Added ability to choose lab or sandbox DANC

 Next up ill look to add this app to AWS so you can try it for yourself :O